Clement549/Devinci-Storage-Analysis/README.md

 ### English

-DSA is a project developed to optimise bins collection.
+DSA is a project developed to optimize bins collection.
 We have made a 3D printed sensor composed of a 2G emitter, a battery and an ultrasonic sensor.
-This device is attached to the bins, inside.
+This device is attached to the bins, inside at the top.
 Everyday, it sends the bin's fill rate to our backend server and to the mobile app.
 The mobile app compute the shortest path to get the almost full bins by using the Google Maps API.

 ### French